molily/molily.de/_posts/2017-07-20-android-browsers.md

 Tapping on the **search** button shows a screen where you can choose what type of content to search for – e.g. web, videos, apps, images, news – and which search engine to use – e.g. Google, Bing, DuckDuckGo, YouTube and some UC-Browser-related sites.

 The **start page** of a new tab features pre-defined bookmarks, random news headlines, “Hot Videos” and my most visited pages.
-When swiping right, there’s a Speed Dial bookmarks list the user manage themselves.
+When swiping right, there’s a Speed Dial bookmarks list the user manages themselves.
 By tapping the “Manage Cards” button, one can disable most of the “hot news” rubbish on the start page.

 <a href="/assets/android-browsers/full/uc-browser-3.jpg" class="android-browser-screenshot">
   <img src="/assets/android-browsers/thumbs/uc-browser-3.jpg" alt="">